 The Body Coach – The nation’s P.E. teacher.
 You don’t need to purchase his workout plan to get your heart rate up and stay fit.
 His YouTube channel has many 20 minutes or less HIIT workouts, and they’re not easy.
 Seeing him out of breath, dying along with you just shows it’s not easy whatever your fitness level as long as you’ve given your all.

-Mr and Mrs Muscle – 10 minute HIIT?
+Mr and Mrs Muscle – They are really underrated and the world really needs to subscribe to this channel.
+10 minute HIIT?
 Er, yes please!
 No introduction whatsoever, just straight into the workout.
 They have different HIIT series such as beginners, low impact, standard to suit your fitness level.
 New workouts every day, different parts of the body, easy to follow, modifications provided.
 Most of the workouts are equipment free.
 If dumbbells are needed, you can substitute it for everyday home alternatives or don’t use any at all.
-They upload daily, I follow along daily.
+Guaranteed you’ll work up a sweat in just 10 minutes.

 Pilates is a low impact exercise strengthening muscles, focusing on core strength, improving balance, posture and flexibility.
 With refined movements, you work muscles you never knew existed as long as you have the correct form.
 Form and control is generally important in any exercise but it is highly crucial in pilates.
 When you feel the burn, you know you’re doing it correctly.